 Bordetella vaccine- this is the kennel cough vaccine.
 It is usually required for obedience school and in canine boarding facilities.
 Being vaccinated against kennel cough will help your dog fight this respiratory disease that is transmitted easily from dog to dog.

 FeLV/FIV test- recommended for all kittens and cats not previously tested.
-This tests for 2 viral infections in cats that are often fatal. ***exception to this would be TNR cats.
+This tests for 2 viral infections in cats (feline leukemia and feline AIDS) that are often fatal. ***The exception to this would be TNR cats.
 We only recommend this test for TNR cats if there is prevalence of illness in that colony.

 BOTH DOGS AND CATS: